 After my midlife crisis, I knew I had to change.

-Word outdoors with your laptop | OfficeAnywhereAbout seven years ago, I had a midlife crisis.
+Back in my early 40’s, I experienced a classic midlife crisis.
 The effects of my divorce were still lingering, and I began to question the point of living.

 I’d gone from slaving for decades to create a property portfolio and build a great life, only to lose everything – my marriage, my money, and a good dose of my sanity.